-Los Angeles City Councilmember Paul Koretz took the oath of office to begin his first term representing the 5th District in 2009.
+Los Angeles City Councilmember Paul Koretz took the oath of office to begin his first term representing the 5th District in July of 2009.
 He was re-elected in 2013 and again in 2017.
 He served on the Budget & Finance Committee for over ten years, chaired the Audits and Government Efficiency Committee, and currently chairs the Personnel, Audits and Animal Welfare Committee.

 During his years of elected service, Councilmember Koretz has always delivered on his commitment to governmental efficiency, transparency, accountability, and accessibility – principles that have guided his life of activism, service, and leadership.